Abda11a/Research-tools-by-python/README.md

 * Language processing

-write function to count the number of times a unique word appears in a given string text use the Counter tool from the collections module to accomplish the same task read in a book from a file
+    1- write function to count the number of times a unique word appears in a given string text 2- use the Counter tool from the collections module to accomplish the same task 3- read in a book from a file
+    4- compute some basic word frequency statistics